MystDevMC/recicropal/README.md

 Crops and content, mutually reciprocal.

 ![cover.png](assets%2Fcover.png)
+*Screenshots were taken while using [BSL Shaders](https://www.curseforge.com/minecraft/customization/bsl-shaders) and various other mods installed*

 This is a Minecraft mod that focuses on adding crops and other curiosities which complements one another.
 Inspired by a lot of aesthetic, vanilla plus mods out there.
 My goal was to bring varied and fresh content starting from sowing some seeds.
-I always feel that I need mods that add more depth to farming and agriculture, but not just by adding a massive amount of kinds of food to work with nor introducing too huge of a gameplay change.
+I always feel that I need more mods that add depth to farming and agriculture, but not just by adding a massive amount of kinds of food to work with nor introducing too huge of a gameplay change.